{summary #bullet -1}

 The application of these rules involves the 2024 all companies listed with more than 500 employees.

-Le SMES On the other hand, listed companies will be able to choose whether to participate on an optional basis until 2028, year in which they too will have the obligation to report.
+The listed SMEs will be able to choose whether to participate on an optional basis until 2028, year in which they too will have the obligation to report.

 {summary #bullet -3}